johanvergeer/codingwithjohan-nuxt/content/blog/solid-python-single-responsibility-principle.md

 ---
-title: Single Responsibility Principle with Python
+title: "SOLID Python part 2: Single Responsibility Principle"
-slug: solid-single-responsibility-principle
-xref: solid-single-responsibility-principle
-Tags: SOLID,Python,SRP,Single Responsibility Principle
-author: Johan Vergeer
-description: This article explains how to apply the Single Responsibility Principle in Python.
-status: published
+category: Python
+createdAt: 2020-01-15
+tags: ['SOLID', 'Python', 'SRP', 'Single Responsibility principle']
+series: solid-python
+sources:
 ---

-## Single Responsibility Principle with Python

-### What is a responsibility?
+# What is a responsibility?

 > In the context of the SRP we define a responsibility as a __"reason for change"__.
 If you can think of more than one reason to change a class, it has multiple responsibilities and thus breaks the SRP.

-### Single Responsibility Principle advantages
+# Single Responsibility Principle advantages

 Using the _Single Responsibility Principle_ has multiple advantages: